xxrobone/framew_assingment3_week3_cme/README.md

-# First framework project CME

-## Assignment 3 (Frameworks)
+# Assignment 3 (Frameworks)

+Implement a design from Dribble or a template or an existing website Try to make it as close to the original as possible

+### My choice

-A tribute to our dear member sven forshell who passed in 2016 and was the designer and developer for the original website of massdestruction (popping and locking group)
+Design from old crew website, a tribute to our dear member sven forshell who passed in 2016 He was the designer and developer for the original website of massdestruction (popping and locking group)

-### Rebuilding of design from an old crew website

-So I changed my mind, I can add some interactive to it because its a part of the assignment I want to rebuild and old website.
-We had a popping crew back some 15 years ago our friend SLAM TILT Sven Forshell (R.I.P) created this site and did the designs back then.
-He was also the person who put the group together.
-Crew members of Massdescruction was
-Slam Tilt,
-Prime,
-Quill,
-Rob One

-I hope this project is accepted as last minute change of heart.

 ## IMAGE from waybackmachine for design